HELLS ON EARTH

 He swung at the cabinet again, this time at head height.
 After a few more practices, ensuring that he could damage the wood more with each swing, he felt he had a feel for it again.

 He got into the car, opened the door using the door control, then drove outside.
 As he drove onto the road, he instantly spotted a single zombie walking the footpath.
 When it heard the car, it turned towards him immediately.
-He noticed the zombie had trouble turning quickly and wondered if that was normal for one.
+He noticed the zombie had trouble turning around and wondered if that was normal for one.

-Eula lived in Melton, a thirty minute drive away.
+Eula lived in Melton, a thirty-minute drive away.

 Whatever the news was saying, it was far worse than being reported.

 He pulled up to Eula’s place, picked up the bat, took a look around for wandering zombies then got out.

 Walking up to the house, he was terrified.
 But he kept moving, if he stopped, he would drive away without Eula, his first Post Zombie World Tribe Member.

 He stood at the door and knocked three times.
 The zombies, within a minute, they were on the other side knocking back.